British Rail Class 165

 The British Rail Class 165 Networker Turbo is a fleet of suburban diesel-hydraulic multiple unit passenger trains (DMUs), originally specified by and built for the British Rail Thames and Chiltern Division of Network SouthEast.
 They were built by BREL York Works between 1990 and 1992.
 An express version was subsequently built in the form of the Class 166 Networker Turbo Express trains.
-Both classes are now referred to as "Networker Turbos", a name derived some three years later for the project that resulted in the visually similar and EMUs.
+Both classes are now referred to as "Networker Turbos", a name derived some three years later for the project that resulted in the related and EMUs.

 The class is still in service, now operated by Great Western Railway and by Chiltern Railways.
 When operated originally by Network SouthEast, along with that operator's Class 166 trains, the Paddington suburban units were initially known as Thames Turbos, while the units operated on the Marylebone suburban network were known as Chiltern Turbos.

 Description

 Externally, the class 165 can be distinguished from a Class 166 by the opening hoppers on every other window.